10pow6/dota_inhouse_balancer/README.md

 - Check for correct number of columns (3)
 - Ensure header row exists
 - Verify MMR values are numbers

+## Tips

+1. **Player Pool**: Maintain a larger list of regular players and update the "playing" column for each event

+2. **Restrictions**: Use team restrictions to:
+   - Separate players who play the same role
+   - Keep friends on different teams for variety
+   - Prevent personality conflicts

+3. **MMR Updates**: Keep MMR values current for best results

+4. **Multiple Events**: Save different output files for tournament records

 ## License